Ring-necked snake: Diet

 The diet of the ring-necked snake consists primarily of smaller salamanders, earthworms, and slugs, but they also sometimes eat lizards, frogs, and some juvenile snakes of other species.
 The frequency at which prey species are chosen is dependent on their availability within the habitat.
 Michigan populations of the Eastern Ring-necked Snake (Diadophis punctatus edwardsii) feed almost exclusively on red-backed salamanders.
 Ring-necked snakes use a combination of constriction and envenomation to secure their prey.
-In a study analyzing the dietary habits of this species, age, amount of food consumed, and temperature were conditions that highly affected digestion.The snakes do not have a true venom gland, but they do have an analogous structure called the Duvernoy's gland derived from the same tissue.
+In a study analyzing the dietary habits of this species, age, amount of food consumed, and temperature were conditions that highly affected digestion.
+The snakes do not have a true venom gland, but they do have an analogous structure called the Duvernoy's gland derived from the same tissue, which evolved to assist in the subduing of larger prey items.
 Most subspecies are rear-fanged with the last maxillary teeth on both sides of the upper jaw being longer and channeled; the notable exception is D. p. edwardsii, which is fangless.
 The venom is produced in the Duvernoy's gland located directly behind the eye.
 It then drains out of an opening at the rear of the maxillary tooth.
 Ring-necked snakes first strike and then secure the prey using constriction.
 Next, they maneuver their mouths forward, ensuring the last maxillary tooth punctures the skin and allowing the venom to enter the prey's tissue.
 The secretion significantly affects the righting response of the prey.
 Ring-necked snakes are rarely aggressive to larger predators, suggesting their venom evolved as a feeding strategy rather than a defense strategy.
 Rather than trying to bite a predator, the snake winds up its tail into a corkscrew, exposing its brightly colored belly.

 Ring-necked snakes are primarily nocturnal or highly crepuscular, though some diurnal activity has been observed.
 Individuals are sometimes found during the day, especially on cloudy days, sunning themselves to gain heat.
 Yet, most individuals lie directly under surface objects warmed in the sun and use conduction with that object to gain heat.
 Though ring-necked snakes are highly secretive, they do display some social structure, but the exact social hierarchies have never been evaluated.
 Many populations have been identified to have large colonies of more than 100 individuals, and some reports indicate some smaller colonies occupy the same microhabitats.